Olivists

 The Olivists (Ulivisti) are a faction within the Democratic Party (PD), a political party in Italy.

 The group includes both Christian left politicians, social democrats and social liberals.
 They have been close supporters of Romano Prodi, hence the term Prodiani, and want the party to be stuck in the tradition of The Olive Tree.
 The group, whose long-standing leader of the group has been Arturo Parisi, is the bulk of the former party of Prodi, The Democrats and of the former internal opposition within Democracy is Freedom – The Daisy.

-The Ulivists are keen supporters of the use of primary elections and the original idea of Democratic Party according to Prodi, a party open to all the centre-left forces or, at least, to an alliance with all them, including Italy of Values and the communist parties.
+The Olivists are keen supporters of the use of primary elections and the original idea of Democratic Party according to Prodi, a party open to all the centre-left forces or, at least, to an alliance with all them, including Italy of Values and the communist parties.

 History

 Before the Democratic Party

 Early groups of Ulivists were formed in 1995–1996, during the campaign for the 1996 general election, by close supporters of Romano Prodi who, as him, were not members of any party of The Olive Tree.
 Ulivists organized "Clubs for Prodi" and the "Citizens for The Olive Tree" association.
-Although most Ulivists took part to the campaign only as activists and remained grassroots supporters during Prodi II Cabinet, some were elected with the Italian People's Party–Democratic Union.
+Although most Ulivists took part to the campaign only as activists and remained grassroots supporters during Prodi II Cabinet, some were elected with the Italian People's Party–Democratic Union list called Populars for Prodi.

 In 1998 Prodi lost a vote of confidence and was replaced by Massimo D'Alema as Prime Minister.
 D'Alema, along with Franco Marini, then leader of the Italian People's Party, pursued a political line aimed at strengthening the parties in spite of the coalition.
 In opposition to this, Prodi supporters, grassroots activists, disgruntled Populars and other groups (including The Network and Italy of Values) organized a new "Ulivist" party, The Democrats.
 Prodi led the party to a good result in the 1999 European Parliament election (7.7%).
 Some months later Prodi was nominated President of the European Commission and Arturo Parisi succeeded him as party leader.

 In 2000 The Democrats agreed with other centrist parties, including the Italian People's Party, to form a joint list for the 2001 general election.
 The list, which gained a considerable success (14.5%), was transformed into a party in early 2002 under the name of Democracy is Freedom – The Daisy.
 Parisi was Vice President and President of the Federal Assembly of the party.
 The Olivists became soon the internal opposition to Francesco Rutelli within the party and were always strong supporters of the creation of a "Democratic Party".
 This actually happened with the foundation of the Democratic Party in 2007.